ofelipechan/new-hire-test-master/README.md

 $ docker-compose up --build
 ```

-Docker port will be listening at http://localhost:4000
+Docker port will be listening on http://localhost:4000

 If you want to run server outside of docker, run
 ```bash
 $ npm start
 ```

-API will be listening at http://localhost:3000
+API will be listening on http://localhost:3000

 ### Seed
 To populate the database, open another command terminal window and run: